WanderingHogan/xchng_data/readme.md

-This populates a mongodatabase with different bit/altcoin high and low values every 10 seconds.
-You will want to copy the /config/database.example.js file and replace the connstring to be that for your mongo database.
+This populates a mongodatabase with different bit/altcoin high, low, and 24 hr volume values every 10 seconds.
+You will want to copy the /config/config.example.js file and replace the connstring to be that for your mongo database.

 To run, clone this down, run `npm install`, and `npm run`.